Aetherinox/ntfy-desktop/README.md

 <br />

-## What is ntfy-electron
+## What is ntfy-desktop
 This project allows you to access the official free / paid notification service [ntfy.sh](https://ntfy.sh/), or your own self-hosted version of ntfy from within a desktop application which utilizes Electron as the wrapper.

-This version of ntfy-electron is based on the initial version created by xdpirate, however, this version brings some changes in functionality, as well as some additional edits that I personally needed.
+This version of ntfy-desktop is based on the package ntfy-electron created by xdpirate, however, this version brings some changes in functionality, as well as some additional edits that I personally needed.

 <br />